 Go inside the church.
 Smile kindly at the sight of the few pews, the plain adornments.
 Climb the stairs at the back, hidden behind a curtain, and take in the balcony view.
 Pause a while.
 Then move on.

 Proceeding along the roads and paths than follow the beck (which is now Keskadale Beck, Newlands Beck itself rising to the south from Dale Head) as the land slowly lifts.
 Proceed through the fells out of the valley past Keskadale Farm and you can follow the long serpentine road through a denuded valley up and then down to Buttermere to join the crowds once more.
-Or you can turn back along the eastern side to Rigg Beck then take the narrow westward path through an equally denuded valley, pass Rigg Screes, till again one comes down towards Buttermere – a stark landscape along the way, but an exhilarating journey for all that.
+Or you can turn back along the eastern side to Rigg Beck then take the narrow westward path through an equally denuded valley, past Rigg Screes, till again one comes down towards Buttermere – a stark landscape along the way, but an exhilarating journey for all that.

 Or you can simply turn round at Keskadale and retrace your steps.
 The road along the edge of the fell to the west of the Newlands Valley will give you fine views at least, but you will rather be in the heartland.